RuurdBijlsma/photos-frontend/README.md

-Here is a `README.md` for your frontend repository, styled to match the backend reference while accurately reflecting the Vue/Vite/TypeScript stack defined in your `package.json` and file structure.

-***

 # Photos Frontend

 The web interface for **Ruurd Photos**, a self-hosted Google Photos alternative.
 Built with Vue 3, Vuetify, and TypeScript.